imatixofficel/Matix-edg/README.md

 ---

-Persistent IPs 💎
+Persistent IPs

 Some IPs keep working for days or weeks.
 Matix tracks these automatically.

-If an IP is seen online 3 or more times in the last 7 days, it gets marked as persistent and highlighted with a 💎 in the UI.
+If an IP is seen online 3 or more times in the last 7 days, it gets marked as persistent and highlighted with a diamond in the UI.

 Persistent IPs tend to be more stable and more reliable than fresh ones.